 Option two involves selling a portion of your digital currency.
 This is probably the worst-case scenario since you may not be able to recoup the amount you paid for the digital currency – especially if you purchased them within a few years of needing to process an RMD.
 The saying continues to ring true today, do not put all your eggs in one basket.
 Having some liquidity in your IRA account when you have non-income generating investments can make a significant difference between your ability to build your retirement, taking a loss, or potentially disqualifying your IRA account.

-As a self-directed custodian, Preferred Trust Company does not endorse, offer, or sell any investments.
-Preferred Trust Company does not provide any tax or legal advice.
-Resources are provided for general information.
-We strongly recommend that the investor seek professional advice from the appropriate legal, accounting, and/or tax professionals prior to making any investment decisions.
-Selection of the investments and the performance of those investments are the sole responsibility of the investor and not Preferred Trust Company.
+Preferred Trust does not provide tax or legal advice.
+We strongly recommend you seek professional advice from a legal, accounting, and/or tax professional prior to making any investment decision.
+Selection of the investments listed on our website and the performance of those investments are the sole responsibility of the investor and not Preferred Trust.